Palemravichandra/Third-App/README.md

-# This is the project to Extracting Business Card Data with OCR
+# This is the project to Extracting Business Card Data with EasyOCR

 ### This project was done through google colab